Discontinued Archos products: Audio/radio devices

 Similar to the Ondio SP model but also features an FM tuner and recording capabilities.

-Portable Storage Devices
+Portable storage devices

 Though PVPs are their primary market, Archos has also released a number of different portable storage devices over the years.
 Their last devices were the ArcDisk series from 2005.

-Commodore Amiga Peripherals
+Commodore Amiga peripherals

 In the mid 1990s, Archos produced a range of peripherals for the Commodore Amiga range of computers.